MikeAlexMartinez/templates/cloned/FreeCSS/Ranger/README.md

 Each section is built of groups of elements many of which repeat through the page.

 Components I've identified that I will be able to style independently to construct the page are listed below:
 1. featureGroup - Made up of an image and a text block next to eachother. stacked on small devices.
-The text block within this component is the component mentioned next. featureGroup with an alt tag will switch the text and img blocks around.
+The text block within this component is the component mentioned next (textGroup1). featureGroup with an alt tag will switch the text and img blocks around.

 2. textGroup1 - This block of text is contained in the featureGroup.
 Contains a header text element, some smaller text and a btn.
   All left aligned.

-3. textGroup2 -
+3. textGroup2 - This block of text is present in section 2.
+Where each object has an image, a small header and some text.

+4. textGroup3 - This text group has a small image in the left corner and some text.
+There are six of these in section 5.

+5. sectionHeader - This is in sections 2, 3, 5, 6, and 7.
+It consists of some larger header text and some subheader text.

+6. QuoteGroup - This section consists of what appears to be a speech bubble and some text below. speech bubbles are equal width and are of the same height.

+7. pricingGroup - These blocks contain pricing information.
+They have a general style consistent across the four, except when one is 'best value' it is highlighted green.

+8. There are button through out the application, mainly with the same styling, except when it's clear.

+### Structure

 - Responsive Nav Bar